-Objective 1: New Automated Technology
+Objective 1: Ne w Automated Technology

-Objective Description 1.
-Develop new forest harvesting and logistics products and processes to automate manual tasks and reduce costs. , Develop new forest engineering processes to reduce environmental impact of forest operations through: Reducing landing size.
+Objective Description Develop new forest harvesting and logistics products and processes to automate manual tasks and reduce costs.
+Develop new forest engineering processes to reduce environmental impact of forest operations through: Reducing landing size.
 Minimising log residues and risk of deposition into waterways.
 Reducing the use of chemical fumigants through in-forest debarking.
 Reducing the number of trucks on the road by further implementation of 58 tonne gross High Productivity Motor Vehicles (HPMV).

-Objective Achievement Agreements have been reached with each Consortium forest owner regarding establishment of a log sort yard within their forest estate.
-Measures 2.
+Objective Achievement Measures Agreements have been reached with each Consortium forest owner regarding establishment of a log sort yard within their forest estate.
 All products have development teams encompassing forest owner (specifier), contractor (user) and manufacturing partner (supplier).
-3. Planning for the development of each new log sort yard has been completed.
-4. The 'alpha' and 'beta' prototypes of the 8 technology products have been developed.
-5. Other value-add opportunities have been evaluated through the process changes.
-Start Date 1 January 2019 End Date 31 December 2025 Leader Keith Raymond, FGR
+Planning for the development of each new log sort yard has been completed.
+The 'alpha' and 'beta' prototypes of the 8 technology products have been developed.
+Other value-add opportunities have been evaluated through the process changes.

+Start Date 1 January 2019

+End Date 31 December 2025

+Leader Keith Raymond, FGR

-Milestone 1.1: Fo Milestone 1.1: Forest Owner Agreement for Sort Yard 1 Milestone description GR concludes an agreement with the first adopter forest owner/manager that wishes to establish Sort Yard 1 under this programme.
-This will entail forming a broad understanding with his forest owner and their nominated contractor(s) as to their desired system specification.
-Achievement measures A services agreement is in place with the first Forest Owner planning a sort yard under this programme A system specification has been agreed with this Forest Owner PGG signs off Forest Owner Sort Yard Agreement.
+Milestone 1.1: Forest Owner Agreement for Sort Yard 1

+Milestone description FGR concludes an agreement with the first adopter forest owner/manager that wishes to establish Sort Yard 1 under this programme.
+This will entail forming a broad understanding with this forest owner and their nominated contractor(s) as to their desired system specification.
+Achievement measures A services agreement is in place with the first Forest Owner planning a sort yard under this programme.
+This is to include a clear commitment from the Forest Owner which outlines the specifics of their investment in the PGP programme.
+A system specification has been agreed with this Forest Owner.
+PGG signs off Forest Owner Sort Yard Agreement.
 THIS IS A CRITICAL STOP/GO POINT.
 Start date 1 January 2019 End date 31 December 2019 Links to other milestones Dependent on 1.3 Contributes to 1.2, 1.4, 1.8, 3.1, 3.4

-Milestone 1.2: P roduct Development Project Teams for Alpha Prototypes (Sort Yard 1) Milestone description Project teams for the development of each alpha prototype product will be established comprising the relevant manufacturing partner, Sort Yard Project Leader representing the forest owner, and key contractor(s).
+Milestone 1.2: Product Development Project Teams for Alpha Prototypes (Sort Yard 1)

+Milestone description Project teams for the development of each alpha prototype product will be established comprising the relevant manufacturing partner, Sort Yard Project Leader representing the forest owner, and key contractor(s).
 The manufacturing partner will designate a Product Development Project Leader who will lead the team to develop the product requirement specifications.
 Achievement measures Commercial and project agreements including IP arrangements in place with manufacturing partners for each project.
+These are to include a clear commitment from each Manufacturing Partner which outlines the specifics of their investment in the PGP programme.
 The Project Team has agreed the operating parameters and broad product requirement specifications for each development product.
-3. The PGG approves the product requirement specifications for each development product Start date 1 January 2019 End date 30 June 2019 Links to other milestones Dependent on 1.1 Contributes to 1.3, 1.4, 1.8, 3.1 Associated with 2.2
+The PGG approves the product requirement specifications for each development product.
+Start date 1 January 2019 End date 30 June 2019 Links to other milestones Dependent on 1.1 Contributes to 1.3, 1.4, 1.8, 3.1 Associated with 2.2